-- "Scaling by architecture" on page 45 - "Traffic and scaling considerations" on page 55
+- Scaling by architecture - Traffic and scaling considerations

 Scaling by architecture

 Multi-Instance architectures have significant advantages when operational and infrastructure costs are spread across multiple tenants.
 Mitel multi-tenant applications are designed to support multiple tenants within the maximum total user capacity of the platform.
 As such, the reference architectures are designed with maximum capacity platforms and is most cost- effectively deployed for smaller customers.